EronAlves1996/data-structures-and-algorithms/annotations-dsa/Exercises.md

 #### 4.5

 Simply because logaritmic functions are almost inverse of exponential functions, by simply saying log2 with basis 2, it's 1, that way 2¹ = 2

+#### 4.6

+The sum of all even numbers from 0 to 2n is better described in terms of arithmetic progression, such, we have a first term 0, and a last term 2n.

+sum = (0 + 2n) * n / 2

 #### 5.1

 ```